hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/api-tokens.html.md

 To manage the API token for an organization, go to **Organization settings > API Token** and use the controls under the "Organization Tokens" header.

 Each organization can have **one** valid API token at a time.
-Only [organization owners](./teams.html#the-owners-team) can generate or revoke an organization's token.  <!-- permissions -->
+Only [organization owners](./teams.html#the-owners-team) can generate or revoke an organization's token.

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 Organization API tokens are designed for creating and configuring workspaces and teams.
 We don't recommend using them as an all-purpose interface to Terraform Cloud; their purpose is to do some initial setup before delegating a workspace to a team.
 For more routine interactions with workspaces, use [team API tokens](#team-api-tokens).